 Legal Fees

 - Legal fees for conveyancing, searches and preparing agreements deductible against rental income.
+Legal fees related to employment contracts for property management can also be deductible.

 Property Taxes